 Often times, getting your work out of OneNote can be a problem.
-What if you want to share what you’ve written, for example?
+What if you want to share what you’ve written?
 The OneNote Team has a trick for that.
 OneNote 2016 can export pages and sections from a notebook, turning them into things that other programs and apps can understand.

 Click the File option on the far left of OneNote 2016.
 Now click on Export.
 Now you can create PDFs for others out of what you’ve written down or typed.